SGDInstitute/apollo/content/collections/pages/sgdinstitute/giving.md

                     type: text
                     text: 'With a monthly gift of $50 or more, you’ll receive an exclusive invitation to an annual virtual event.'
       -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: "If you have questions or would like to discuss a unique sponsorship opportunity, please contact us at\_" -
-            type: text
-            marks:
-              -
-                type: link
-                attrs:
-                  href: 'mailto:fundraising@sgdinstitute.org'
-                  target: null
-                  rel: null
-            text: fundraising@sgdinstitute.org
-          -
-            type: text
-            text: .
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'Thank you for your support and ongoing partnership.'
-      -
-        type: paragraph
-      -
         type: set
         attrs:
           values: